rainbowchuckles/duct/README.md

     alpha_(i+1/2)^k = max( |u_i^k + a_i^k|, |u_(i+1)^k + a_(i+1)^k| )

 and u and a are the velocity and speed of sound respectively.

+## Quick start

+Compile using make, you will need g++, gcc, OCEAN, lapack, lblas, openmpi Execute using ./a.out air.inp air-6sp-thermo.inp X3-M12.dat Initial conditions need to be set in main.cpp (will fix this later)